kodi/vue-webpack-docker-nginx/README.md

 This is slightly modified vue-cli bootstrap project with addition of possibility to create Docker image with nginx that will serve static site.

+Such image can then be easily deployed with Dokku, pushed to Heroku  etc.

 <div>
     <img src="https://upload.wikimedia.org/wikipedia/commons/f/f1/Vue.png" width="64px"/>